hetu-script/hetu-script/docs/docs/docs/en-US/syntax/index.md

 Key characteristics of Hetu:

-- Declarations starts with a keyword before the identifier: var, final, fun, construct, get, set, class, type, etc.
+- Declarations starts with a keyword before the identifier: var, final, const, fun, construct, get, set, class, type, etc.
 - Semicolon is optional.
 In most cases, the interpreter will know when a statement is finished.
 In rare cases, the lexer will implicitly add "end of statement token" (a semicolon in default lexicon) to avoid ambiguities.
 For example, before a line when the line starts with one of '++, --, (, [, {', or after a line when the line ends with 'return'.
 - Type annotation is optional.
 Type is annotated **with a colon after the identifier** like typescript/kotlin/swift.
 - Use **when** instead of **switch**